tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 (something of type `String`) is really a *computation that performs I/O as a side effect*, not a regular value, despite what the type says.
 As soon as we evaluate `contents`, or any part of it, those side effects will have to occur.
-But in the example above, due to lazyness, any evaluation of `contents` will happen as part of the evaluation of `headLine`, and by the time that happens, the file handle is already closed, thus violating our third condition above.
+But in the example above, due to laziness, any evaluation of `contents` will happen as part of the evaluation of `headLine`, and by the time that happens, the file handle is already closed, thus violating our third condition above.
 Here's a fix: